 HP&M 850/NRSG882 Introduction to Operations (3)

 Examines performance of health care organizations, sources of variation, methods of measurement, and strategies for improving performance.
 Considers several approaches to performance improvement and examines tools widely used in operations management.
 Incorporates lecture, discussion, and fieldwork.
+This class is limited to HP&M students and MSHI students who are in the HP&M track.
 PREREQUISITE(S): None

 HP&M 846 Managing Information Systems and Technology (3)